North Pole Cruise On A Luxury Icebreaker

 Navigate through the labyrinth of pack ice of the Arctic Ocean on an icebreaker cruise to reach the most northerly point on Earth, a place few have ever seen.

-Our hand-picked North Pole Cruises offer a remarkable chance to sail through the pack ice on a purpose-built luxury icebreaker and step foot on the frozen sea at 90 degrees north - the top of the world.
+Our North Pole expedition cruises allow you to sail through the pack ice on the luxury icebreaker Le Commandant Charcot.
+Step on the ice floe at 90 degrees north and be one of the few people to have ever made that acheivement.

 Longyearbyen, Spitsbergen - Longyearbyen, Spitsbergen